Find Your Calling: Shunda Robinson Discusses Diversity, Equity and Inclusion at Auto Finance Summit 2020

 The Auto Finance Summit is an annual conference of industry leaders sharing new strategies, technology updates and educational workshops from top innovators in the auto finance industry.
-This year, organizers decided to tackle a different topic that is on the hearts and minds of those in any industry, diversity and inclusion.
+This year, organizers decided to tackle a different topic that is on the hearts and minds of those in any industry, diversity, equity and inclusion.

 Shunda’s work at GM Financial includes starting a global company mentoring program and founding a Diversity Council for team members and executives.
 Her accomplishments recently garnered national recognition as she was selected as one of the “Top 100 Under 50” by Diversity MBA Magazine.